medicare special enrollment periods

 • You enrolled in a Program of All-Inclusive Care for the Elderly (PACE) plan.

 Have you had the chance to get health insurance from somewhere other than Medicare?
 You can make a plan change whenever your employer or union allows you to change your health plan coverage.
-If you want to cancel your Medicare Advantage or stand-alone Medicare Part D Prescription Drug Coverage, you can do so anytime.
+You can do so anytime if you want to cancel your Medicare Advantage or stand-alone Medicare Part D Prescription Drug Coverage.
 But ensure you have creditable prescription drug coverage from your new source.

 Additional Special Circumstances